Ridgedale Local School District

 Ridgedale Local School District is a public school district serving students in and around the village of Morral in Marion County, Ohio, United States.
 The superintendent is Dr. Erika Bower.
 As of October 2019, the school district enrolls 623 students and has an average class size of 48.
 In addition to Morral, the school district includes the communities of Big Island, Brush Ridge, Kirkpatrick, Meeker, and northwestern Marion.

+Demographics

+The Ohio Department of Education classifies the school district as "rural; high student poverty; small student population".
+47% of students are reported to live in poverty.